brodsa/findMEreadME/README_testing.md

 Using two databases for dev and prod led to missing up debugging mode and creating a super user.
 Two superusers were created, one for prod and one for dev.
 In addition a debug config variable was created, this can be switch on/off in both production and dev environment.

-The slug field was prepopulated only for admin panel.
-The slug field consists of user and title.
-In the method `form_valid()` of `RegisterBook` class add the slug creation. `form.instance.slug = slugify(f"{self.request.POST.get('title')} {self.request.user}")`, hint from [StackOverflow](https://stackoverflow.com/questions/837828/how-do-i-create-a-slug-in-django)
+During the development, I cope several times migrations conflict.
+Thanks to the tutor support of CI, this was resolved very quickly.
+By dropping/resetting database, clearing up the migrations and creating migrations with superuser again.

-clean method of BookForm does not work - possible solution look at the model and add min and max value

-WHile testing the form, an error occurred related to clean method of the form class, which I was not able to solve.
-Error message can be viewed here.
-To test the rest of the code, this method was temporally remove.
-Therefore, the coverage report must be taken with caution.
+Initially, the clean method of BookForm did not work while testing the form.
+An error occurred related to the clean method of the form class.
+To omit the clean_data attribute in self object helped.

 All books in Latest Books Page can be viewed by logged in and not logged in user.
+This is not big issues as other information are limited anyway.

+In Add Contribution Page, there is a prefilled field Book.
+The initial plan was to disable it such that user cannot change it.
+THis works only if the user inserts valid data.
+When the user inserts invalid data the prefilled Book field is empty but the user cannot changed.
+This is only possible for TextInput field and not for Select field - have not found the solution.
+Currently, the user can changed the input theoretically but user will be informed that is input is invalid.